 Bars and restaurants on the OpenTable platform can also now list “proof of vaccination” on their restaurant profile page to let diners know whether proof of vaccination is required.

-The CommonPass app allows users to scan or import a Smart Health Card QR code for vaccination status (such as the one being used for California residents).
+The CommonPass app allows users to scan or import a Smart Health Card QR code.
 It does not, however, accept uploads of CDC-issued vaccination cards.

 Destinations and airlines that have partnered with CommonPass provide passengers and visitors with a six-digit invitation code that allows them to create a digital vaccine pass specifically for that flight, state, or country.
 (CommonPass is currently working with Hawai‘i and Aruba, for instance.)